Typical (album)

 Typical is a live album by Peter Hammill, recorded in 1992 and released in 1999.
 It is a double CD and was released on Hammill's own Fie!
 Records label.
 The album was recorded at nine concerts in Austria, Germany, the Netherlands and Italy.

-"Afterwards", "Darkness (11/11)" and "Central Hotel" are hidden tracks within The Future Now song and aren't mentioned on release.
+"Afterwards", "Darkness (11/11)" and "Central Hotel" are hidden tracks within The Future Now song and are not mentioned on release.